ClaudiaQueipo/avangcli/README.md

 4. **Maintain Consistency**: Generate consistent project structures and module architectures across teams and projects.

-5. **Support Modern Tech Stack**: Integrate the latest versions of Next.js, FastAPI, and modern development tools with customizable configurations.
+5. **Support Modern Tech Stack**: Integrate the latest versions of Next.js and modern development tools with customizable configurations.

 6. **Enable Scalability**: Create modular architectures that support the growth of applications from MVP to production-scale systems.